 What is an Alien Registration Number Card?

-Sometimes people used the term Alien Registration Number card interchangeably with a green card, permanent resident card, or visa.
+Sometimes people use the term Alien Registration Number card interchangeably with a green card, permanent resident card, or visa.
 However, it’s important to know there is no actual Alien Registration Number card, just the number present on various immigration forms and documents of permanent residents and certain nonimmigrants.

 How do I find my Alien Registration Number for my H-1B visa?

-For H-1B applicants, once your employer files the PERM application and I-140, then USCIS will assign you an Alien Registration Number.
+For H-1B applicants, once your employer files the PERM application and I-140, USCIS will assign you an Alien Registration Number.
 You can find it on Form I-797C Notice of Action under Beneficiary Alien Number.

 Are PERM Case Numbers the Same as Alien Registration Numbers?